“Your genetics is not your Destiny”..

 The vein can either disappear immediately after the procedure, or it might darken, and both responses indicate success!
 If inflammation is noted, a gentle hydrocortisone or ice can be applied.

-There’s no downtime after this procedure, and females can apply makeup immediately, and can return to work.
+There’s no downtime after this procedure, makeup can be applied immediately, and you can return to work.
 The most important thing is to avoid sun exposure and wear sun block all the time; this will help preventing poor healing, scarring or hyperpigmentation.

 Most people require at least three treatments, but can go up to five or six treatments spaced 4 weeks apart.